skdelphix/maskdocs/docs/Identifying_Sensitive_Data/Out_of_the_Box_Profiling_Settings.md

 ## Date of Birth

-Below are the profile expressions Delphix uses to identify dates of
+Below are the profile Expressions Delphix uses to identify dates of
 birth:

 | **Expression Name**| **Domain** | **Expression Level**|  **Expression**|